 ROTC and Veteran Readiness and Employment (VR&E)

 Funding from both Reserve Officers Training Corps (ROTC) and Veteran Readiness and Employment (VR&E), formerly known as Vocational Rehabilitation (Voc Rehab) helps students to pay tuition and fee charges.
-Award amounts must be verified by the organization providing the financial assistance.
+Amounts must be verified by the organization providing the financial assistance.
 Vocational Rehabilitation is treated as need-based aid and can limit a student’s eligibility for merit and other need-based financial aid programs.

 Veterans Administration (VA) Benefits

-Veterans Administration (VA) benefits are awarded to veterans of the Armed Services and dependents who qualify.
+Veterans Administration (VA) benefits are offered to veterans of the Armed Services and dependents who qualify.
 These funds may count against the student’s eligibility for other institutional need-based financial aid programs.
 VA Benefits are certified by the university and may be paid directly to the student or credited to their student account.

 The Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Point Loma Nazarene University will match up to $10,000 of remaining tuition charged after the primary Chapter 33 tuition benefit has been certified and verified by the VA.
-Amounts and number of awards are dependent on available funds for each academic year and are not guaranteed to applicants until the final budget is approved by the Board of Directors.
-Award decisions will be made in writing to the eligible students.
-Students awarded a Yellow Ribbon Program Grant may not be eligible for institutional need-based aid.
+Amounts and number of grants are dependent on available funds for each academic year and are not guaranteed to applicants until the final budget is approved by the Board of Directors.
+Decisions will be made in writing to the eligible students.
+Students offered a Yellow Ribbon Program Grant may not be eligible for institutional need-based aid.